bibleexchange/courses/synoptic-gospels/en/0100_introduction-to-matthew.md

 - Rejection by Israel
 - Promise of Coming Again in Power and Glory

 Matthew was wise in not alienating the Jews.
 He showed them that this Jesus fulfilled every prophecy spoken concerning their Messiah.
 Matthew uses over 25 quotes from the Old Testament.
-Many times he talks about "that it might be fulfilled which was spoken by the prophet".
-16 times Matthew uses the word &#8220;fulfilled&#8221;.
+Many times he talks about "that it might be fulfilled which was spoken by the prophet."
+16 times Matthew uses the word "fulfilled".

 A Jew tends to feel that he must give up his tradition and orthodox and accept another creed.
 Matthew in this book and Paul in Galatians, show the Jewish Christians that they were not giving up their old faith, but rather were only giving up types and shadows for the real substance.